 As you may imagine, competitiveness for ad impressions can vary depending on your location, language and network targeting criteria.
 Google will take these details into account and cater your bid suggestion using this information.
 For example, check out the estimated pricing for divorce lawyers in West Virginia, versus those in New York City.

 Keyword Planner’s bid suggestions for “divorce lawyer” in West Virginia.

 Keyword Planner’s bid suggestions for “divorce lawyer” in New York City.

 CPCs for those in New York are more than double of those in West Virginia!
 As you can imagine, these customized insights are incredibly valuable.

-Google also provides numerous bid-related insights directly within the AdWords interface.
+Google also provides numerous bid-related insights directly within the Google Ads interface.
 You can see Google’s estimate for the bid required for your ad to land position one, the top section of the SERP or simply the first page.

-To view these estimates, first add your keywords to AdWords.
+To view these estimates, first add your keywords to Google Ads.
 Then, adjust your columns to view any/all of these metrics.

 For new keywords, it can be costly to shoot for top positions right off the bat.
 Instead, give yourself some leeway to test things out—adjust your ads, add some negative keywords, etc.